Personal Injury Resources

 The AAPD provides resources and services for people who live with disabilities.
 One of the most useful resources they provide is help with employment.
 People who get in car crashes or workplace accidents may need to change jobs; this happens more than you’d think.
 Your abilities change and it requires adapting.
 The AAPD’s mission is to help people do that.
 If your accident left you coping with permanent disabilities, this would be a quality online resource for you.

-At Schlapprizzi Attorneys at Law, we are more than happy to help you find a doctor, physical therapist, or other medical professional to help you after your accident.
+At Schlapprizzi Attorneys at Law, we are more than happy to help you find a doctor, physical therapist, or other medical professionals to help you after your accident.
 We’d also suggest using the American Medical Association to do any necessary research.

 As your personal injury lawyers, we can help you after suffering a traumatic brain injury, but there are some things we can’t help you with.
 This association is dedicated to helping people cope with this “invisible disability.”
 They provide resources and promote brain injury awareness.
 We’ve provided the link to the chapter that specifically helps people in Missouri.